olaysco/portfolio/posts/2020-08-04-vue-techniques-to-save-developement-time.md

 There are two things to note here first is the `$attrs` this is an object similar to `$listeners` it contains all the attributes declared on the component, the second is the `inheritAttrs`, by setting it to false we are telling Vue not to automatically bind attributes passed to it to the root element, this allows us to bind the attributes - `$attrs` the way we want.

 Yeah, I hope you find these tips helpful and they will help improve your productivity.

+---
+_PS: if you have any questions, or notice any wrong assumptions, feel free to reach out on Twitter [@horllaysco](https://twitter.com/horllaysco)_